Fighting with My Family

 Former wrestler Ricky and his wife Julia make a living performing with their children Saraya and Zak.
 When brother and sister get the chance to audition for WWE, they learn that becoming a WWE Superstar demands more than they ever imagined possible.

-Despite its limited budget of $11.0M, Fighting with My Family became a solid performer, earning $39.1M worldwide—a 255% return.
-The film's unconventional structure resonated with audiences, showing that strong storytelling can transcend budget limitations.
+Despite its modest budget of $11.0M, Fighting with My Family became a solid performer, earning $39.1M worldwide—a 255% return.
+The film's innovative storytelling engaged audiences, illustrating how strong storytelling can transcend budget limitations.

 10 wins & 5 nominations